All-Weather and Indoor Activities in Gisborne – Perfect for a Rainy Day!

 4. … Or Cider Tasting

-If you have spent any time in the alcoholic drinks aisle in any New Zealand supermarket, then no doubt you have seen ciders from Harvest Cider, especially “Scrumpy”.
+If you have spent any time down the alcohol aisle in any New Zealand supermarket, then no doubt you have seen ciders from Harvest Cider, especially their affordable “Scrumpy”.
 Well, the cidery is based right here in Gisborne and their taproom is open for tastings!
 Treat your taste buds to the sweet fruity flavours of Harvest’s huge range of ciders.
 Once you have finished, go to the viewing room upstairs to see all the action in the cider factory.
-What’s more, cider tastings are one of the free things to do in Gisborne.
+What’s more, cider tastings are one of the 10 Free & Cheap Things to Do in Gisborne.

 5. Ride the Gisborne City Vintage Railway